CMSgov/price-transparency-guide-validator/README.md

 Validate a file against a specific published version of a CMS schema.

 Arguments:
-  data-file              path to data file to validate schema-version         version of schema to use for validation
+  data-file                   path to data file to validate

 Options:
-  -o, --out <out>        output path
+  --schema-version <version>  version of schema to use for validation -o, --out <out>             output path
-  -t, --target <schema>  name of schema to use (choices: "allowed-amounts", "in-network-rates", "provider-reference", "table-of-contents", default: "in-network-rates")
+  -t, --target <schema>       name of schema to use (choices: "allowed-amounts", "in-network-rates", "provider-reference", "table-of-contents",
+                              default: "in-network-rates")
   -s, --strict                enable strict checking, which prohibits additional properties in data file -h, --help                  display help for command
 ```

 The purpose of the `strict` option is to help detect when an optional attribute has been spelled incorrectly.
 Because additional properties are allowed by the schema, a misspelled optional attribute does not normally cause a validation failure.